 Docker Fundamentals: From Images to Production Containers

-This guide walks through everything you need to go from Docker beginner to someone who can containerize a real application and run it reliably.
+This guide walks you through everything you need to go from Docker beginner to someone who can containerize a real application and run it reliably.

 Docker is a platform for packaging applications into self-contained units called containers.
-A container bundles your code, runtime, system tools, libraries, and settings everything the application needs to run, independent of the host system.
+A container bundles your code, runtime, system tools, libraries, and settings — everything the application needs to run — independent of the host system.

-The key difference from virtual machines is that containers share the host kernel and do not emulate hardware.
+Containers share the host kernel and do not emulate hardware.
 This makes them lightweight and fast to start.
 A VM needs to boot an entire operating system; a container starts in seconds.

 Images are built in layers.
 Each instruction in a Dockerfile creates a new layer.
 When you change something, only that layer and its dependents rebuild.
-This caching mechanism is what makes Docker builds so fast after the first run.
+This caching mechanism is what makes Docker builds fast after the first run.

 Here is a simple Dockerfile for a Node.js application: